Nassland

 Description

-Economically, NE is rich in mineral resources.
-More than 50 types of minerals are located in more than 400 deposits: iron ore, vanadium, molybdenum, lead, zinc, copper, titanium, diamonds, mica, construction materials (granite, marble, diabasis), graphite, clay, appatit-carbonate ore and asbest.
+Economically, Nassland is rich in mineral resources.
+More than 50 types of minerals are located in more than 400 deposits: iron ore, vanadium, molybdenum, lead, zinc, copper, titanium, diamonds, mica, construction materials (granite, marble, diabasis), graphite, clay, appatit-carbonate ore and asbestos.
 Industry uses mostly local natural resources (forest, wood-processing, pulp and paper, ferrous metallurgy, construction materials industry, furniture, aluminum and textiles), and also imported raw materials (machinery making and non-ferrous metallurgy).
 Besides these, NE has also ship-building and repair yards.
 NE is also rich in resources of fresh water - 90 thousand cubic meters per citizen and year.
-Total resources of surface waters are 400 millions cubic meters.
+The total resources of surface waters are 400 million cubic meters.
 They are characterised by poor mineralisation and weak level of self-purification.
 Recently the water situation has been rather stable.
 For today the most important problem is purification of sewage waters from industry and communities.
 Power for industry is supplied by many short, rapid rivers.

 A Short History